3 KPIs You Can't Afford To Ignore

 If you can’t answer these fundamental questions about your existing marketing efforts, you are shooting free throws in the dark.
 Sure you may make a shot every once in awhile, but it’s unlikely that you will and you won’t even know it if you did.

 It’s the exact same thing with your marketing efforts.
-Without knowing the answer to those 3 questions, it’s impossible to maximize your existing marketing efforts and make wise marketing decisions in the future.
+Without knowing the answer to those core questions, and understanding what a KPI is in your marketing strategy, it’s impossible to maximize your existing marketing efforts and make wise marketing decisions in the future.

 So do yourself a favor and stop taking blind shots, put the ball down, and go turn on the lights.